starwolf0320/web3-interview-preparation/README.md

   <summary>What is a crypto wallet?</summary>
     <ul>
       <li>
-        Crypto wallets store your private key and lets you send and receive cryptocurrencies
+        Crypto wallets store your private key and let you send and receive cryptocurrencies using a beautiful UI
       </li>
       <li>
         Crypto wallets technically don’t store your crypto!
 If you lose your private keys, you lose access to your money and not the money itself